dianawidjaja/udacity-fend/README.md

 Match your cards in 10 moves or less to get a 3-star rating.
 Match your cards in 20 moves or less to get a 2-star rating.

 When you win, you'll be prompted to play again or quit.

+Click the refresh button anytime if you want to start over.

 ## Game Dependencies